RobotComponents/RobotComponents/README.md

 - Support for setting up a real-time connection with the IRC5 controller

 ## Getting Started
 You can download the latest release directly from this repository's [releases page](https://github.com/EDEK-UniKassel/RobotComponentsSource/releases).
-Unzip the downloaded archive and copy all files in the Grasshopper Components folder (in GH, File > SPecial Folders > Components Folder).
+Unzip the downloaded archive and copy all files in the Grasshopper Components folder (in GH, File > Special Folders > Components Folder).
 Make sure that all the files are unblocked (right-click on the file and select Properties from the menu.
 Click Unblock on the General tab).
 Restart Rhino and you are ready to go!

 You can find a collection of example files demonstrating the main features of Robot Components in this repository in the folder [Example Files](https://github.com/EDEK-UniKassel/RobotComponentsSource/tree/master/ExampleFiles).